Festivals & Events

-The peak is in mid-August during the Obon period
+The festival peak is during mid-August during the Obon period

 Dances last from sunset to sunrise

-The Gujo Odori is officially recognized as one of the three most important bon dances in Japan.
-It began during the Edo period (1603-1867) by Yoshitaka Endo as a means of binding the people of Gujo together irrespective of class or status.
-As a result, the Gujo Odori is famous for being welcoming to visitors and tolerant of inexperienced dancers.
-The goal is to make friends and connect with people.
+The Gujo Odori is officially recognized as one of the three most important bon festivals in Japan.
+It began during the Edo period (1603-1867) because of Yoshitaka Endo's efforts to bring the people of Gujo together irrespective of class or status.
+As a result, the Gujo Odori is famous for being especially welcoming to visitors and very tolerant of inexperienced dancers.
+The event's goal is to make friends and connect with people.

 No room at the inns

 There are 31 nights of dancing between July and September.
 And night means night: the dances go from dusk to dawn.
 The peak is a four-night frenzy in mid-August.
 During this time tens of thousands of people gather in Gujo, packing the streets and hotels.
 Check out the schedule here

 In Gujo the party seeks you